 Select the USB drive to be processed in Step 1 of the tool, then the current location of the “memtest86-usb” file in Step 3.
 (It’ll be where you extracted it earlier.)

-Once in MemTest, you can now press anything, and it’ll automatically run a detailed memory test after about ten seconds.
-This may take a while, but by the end you’ll know whether there are errors in your memory.
+Once in MemTest, you can press anything, and it’ll automatically run a detailed memory test after about ten seconds.
+This may take a while, but by the end, you’ll know whether there are errors in your memory.

 So how do you then solve these errors that were turned up with your check of the RAM health on your Windows machine?
 Replacing the RAM is obviously the extreme option, but it’s also worth checking to see that it’s properly slotted into your PC.

 Try removing the RAM sticks from your PC one by one and running the MemTest each time to see if the errors disappear.
 That way you can work out which stick (or which slot) was causing the problems.

 If you find that errors pop up each time you have a certain stick in, it’s a problem with that stick.
 If there are problems each time there’s a RAM stick in a certain slot, then that slot could be the issue, at which point you could be looking at a motherboard replacement.